-- 100 Introduction to Computing.
-F and S. Intended for the student with no computer experience who desires to obtain a general knowledge of computers.
-An overview of what computers are, how they are used, and the role of computers in modern society.
-Students will learn elementary programming using BASIC.
-Staff. - 131 Introduction to Computing for Business.
+131 Introduction to Computing for Business.
 F and S. An introduction to problemsolving methods and algorithm development, the design, coding, debugging, testing, and documentation of programs using techniques of good programming style.
 Structured programming using COBOL is emphasized.
 Applications are taken from business data processing.
 Prerequisite: two years of high school mathematics.
+Staff.

-Mr. W. Dyksen. - 141 Introduction to Computing with FORTRAN.
+141 Introduction to Computing with FORTRAN.
 F and S, half course.
 An introduction to computer programming using FORTRAN-77.
-Emphasis is on learning the language with consideration of problemsolving methods and algorithm development as time permits.
+Emphasis is on learning the language with consideration of problemsoring methods and algorithm development as time permits.
 Prerequisite: Mathematics 132 or 161, which may be taken concurrently.
 Staff.

-- 151 Computer Programming I. F and S. An introduction to problem solving methods and algorithm development, the design, coding, debugging, testing, and documentation of programs using techniques of good programming style.
+151 Computer Programming I. F and S. An introduction to problem solving methods and algorithm development, the design, coding, debugging, testing, and documentation of programs using techniques of good programming style.
 Structured programming using the Pascal language will be emphasized.
 Prerequisite: two years of high school algebra, or permission of instructor.
+Staff.

-Staff. - 152 Computer Programming II.
-S. Continuation of 151.
+152 Computer Programming II.
+F and S. Continuation of 151.
 Advanced programming features and their implementation in Pascal.
 Introduction to elementary data structures.
 Continued emphasis on good programming style.
 Consideration of a second programming language (PL/I) as time permits.
 Prerequisite: 151.
+Staff.

-Staff. - 243 Computer Organization and Assembly Language Programming.
+Computer Organization and Assembly Language Programming.
 F and S. A study of the structure and organization of the basic components of a computer system.
 Topics covered include binary representation of data, arithmetic and logical operations, principal machine instruction types and their formats, addressing schemes, and assembly language programming.
-Prerequisites: a programming course and Mathematics 132 or 161.
-Mr. Leestma.
+Prerequisites: Mathematics 132 or 161.
+Mr. L. Nyhoff.

 251 Discrete Structures.
 F. An introduction to various discrete mathematical structures.
 Topics include sets and binary relations, graphs, algebraic structures, lattices, and Boolean algebras.
 Combinatorics, algorithms, and abstract computers (Turing machines) are also considered.
 Also listed as Mathematics 251.
 Prerequisites: a programming course and Mathematics 132 or 161.
-Mr. L. Nyhoff.
+Mr. M. Stob.